mikaello/emit-punch-cards-communication/example/README.md

-# Demo communication with 250 device
+# Demo - communication with 250 and MTR4 device

 Transpile code and start server: